shoui520/shoui520.github.io/docs/guide.md

 With that said, to truly “learn” kanji, you still need to read Japanese for thousands of hours, so in the end, you’re going to be doing kanji with vocab anyway.
 Think of isolated kanji study as your training wheels for kanji with vocab.

 ### Vocabulary
 The bulk of your language learning journey is learning vocabulary, so you will be doing a lot of it.

 I recommend you start learning vocabulary using Anki after you have learned the kana and know extremely basic grammar.
 How basic is extremely basic is up to you to decide.
 I will go through how to study grammar after this section, so don't panic.

 Anki is a spaced repetition system (SRS) flashcard program.
 It is designed to help you remember information.
 You can get it [here](https://apps.ankiweb.net/)

 I recommend you use Anki to build up a vocabulary of basic words to assist your immersion, after that learning vocabulary from immersion becomes easier.
-Usually people use the *Core 2K* deck to build up a vocabulary of 2000 words, however, I advise against using Core 2K, and suggest you do *Tango N5+N4* instead.
-Here’s why:
+Usually people use the *Core 2K* deck to build up a vocabulary of 2000 words, however, I advise against using Core 2K, and suggest you do *Tango N5+N4* instead, and here’s why:

 Core 2K is significantly harder than Tango N5+N4 because Tango has the sentence on the front, Core 2K has only the word on the front.

 Sentences make recalling vocabulary easier, after all, it is much more close to how we use language in real life as opposed to isolated words.

 **However, it is important to note that Tango's translations are not literal, and do not represent Japanese structure well, so I guess that's a flaw of Tango.
 In other cases, it might be utterly wrong.**

 People have always struggled with Core 2K, and to make the process smoother, I recommend Tango N5+N4 over Core 2K.
 Especially if you don’t want to do isolated kanji study!

 ### Mining
 Mining means when you add vocabulary (often along with the sentence they were found in) into your Anki deck.
 You can then review these flashcards overtime to make sure you don’t forget them.

 Mining is something you will be doing for a long time, so this is pretty darn important.
 There’s a lot of disagreement when it comes to “formats” of mining, I think you should just experiment and see what works best for you.

 There are two main *formats* of mining:

-*i+1 Sentence Cards* and *High Quality Vocab Cards* (known as Anime Cards) There has been no settlement to which one is the “best”, they each have their own benefits and drawbacks.
+*i+1 Sentence Cards* and *High Quality Vocab Cards* (known as Anime Cards)
+There has been no settlement to which one is the “best”, they each have their own benefits and drawbacks.

 **i+1 Sentence Cards**

 I+1 Sentence Cards are cards with an i+1 sentence with all its kanji :wink: on the front, and the piece of information needed to understand the sentence on the back.
 Let’s go through the benefits and drawbacks.

 __Benefits:__
 + Easier to judge whether or not you should pass (as opposed to fail) the card, as the task is simple: understand the sentence without revealing the back.